Anti-symplectic involution and Floer cohomology: Applications

-To complete the proof of Theorem \ref{Proposition34.25}, we need to remove the assumption (\ref{comefrommain}).
+To complete the proof of Theorem \ref{Proposition34.25} (2), we need to remove the assumption (\ref{comefrommain}), that is, the product ${\mathfrak m}_2(P_1,P_2)$ is determined only on the part of the moduli space where there is no bubble.
 We study how our identification of the moduli spaces of pseudo-holomorphic discs (attached to the diagonal $\Delta_N$) and of pseudo-holomorphic spheres (in $N$) extends to their compactifications for this purpose.
-To study this point, we define the isomorphism Theorem \ref{Proposition34.25} (2) as {\it $\Lambda_{0,nov}$ modules} more explicitly.
+To study this point, we define the isomorphism in Theorem \ref{Proposition34.25} (2) as {\it $\Lambda_{0,{\rm nov}}$ modules} more explicitly.

-As discussed in the introduction, this isomorphism follows from the degeneration at $E_2$-level of the spectral sequence of Theorem D \cite{fooobook}.
-The proof of this degeneration is based on the fact that the image of the differential is contained in the Poincar\'e dual to the kernel of the inclusion induced homomorphism $H(\Delta_N;\Lambda_{0,nov}) \to H(N \times N;\Lambda_{0,nov})$, which is actually injective in our case.
-This fact (Theorem D (D.3) \cite{fooobook}) is proved by using the operator $\frak p$ introduced in \cite{fooobook} Section 3.8.
+As discussed in the introduction, this isomorphism follows from the degeneration at $E_2$-level of the spectral sequence of Theorem D \cite{fooobook1}.
+The proof of this degeneration is based on the fact that the image of the differential is contained in the Poincar\'e dual to the kernel of the inclusion induced homomorphism $H(\Delta_N;\Lambda_{0,{\rm nov}}) \to H(N \times N;\Lambda_{0,{\rm nov}})$, which is actually injective in our case.
+This fact (Theorem D (D.3) \cite{fooobook1}) is proved by using the operator $\mathfrak p$ introduced in \cite{fooobook1} Section 3.8.
 Therefore to describe this isomorphism we recall a part of the construction of this operator below.

-Let $\beta \in \pi_2(N\times N,\Delta_N)$.
+Let $\beta \in \Pi(\Delta_N) =\pi_2(N\times N, \Delta_N) /\sim$.
 We consider $\mathcal M_{1;1}(J_{N\times N};\beta)$, the moduli space of bordered stable maps of genus zero with one interior and one boundary marked point in homotopy class $\beta$.
 Let $ev_0 : \mathcal M_{1;1}(J_{N\times N};\beta) \to \Delta_N$ be the evaluation map at the boundary marked point and $ev_{\text{\rm int}} : \mathcal M_{1;1}(J_{N\times N};\beta) \to N \times N$ be the evaluation map at the interior marked point.
 Let $(P,f)$ be a smooth singular chain in $\Delta_N$.
 We put